netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeclokimonolithic">monolithic</a></b></td>
         <td>object</td>
         <td>
-          Loki configuration for "Monolithic" mode.
+          Loki configuration for `Monolithic` mode.
 Use this option when Loki is installed using the monolithic deployment mode (https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#monolithic-mode).
 It is ignored for other modes.<br/>
         </td>
         <td>false</td>
       </tr><tr>